About This Course

 Student Contribution + Capitation: €3,138.
 See Fees and Costs for full details.

 1 x H4, 1 x H5, 4 x O6/H7; Maths and a Lab science subject are required.
 See Requirements for full details.

-Our Biological and Chemical Sciences degree programme is the largest and most flexible entry route for you in science, with eight degree streams available through it.
+Our Biological and Chemical Sciences degree programme is the largest and most flexible entry route for you in science, with nine degree streams available through it.

 Our programme is carefully constructed to foster an interdisciplinary approach across a wide range of biological, biotechnology, medical, chemical and pharmaceutical research areas.

-If you enjoy Biology and/or Chemistry as Leaving Certificate subjects, enjoy working in a laboratory environment and like the challenge and excitement of scientific research and development, then Biological and Chemical Sciences, with its broad range of opportunities, may be the CAO entry route for you.
+If you enjoy Biology and/or Chemistry as Leaving Certificate subjects, enjoy working in a laboratory environment and like the challenge and excitement of scientific research and development, then Biological and Chemical Sciences, with its broad range of opportunities, might be the CAO entry route for you.